 One of the best things I have done in our homeschool was relaxed.
 Yes, even in math.
 For us, this came from simply setting a timer at math time.
 Once the timer goes off, she’s done with math.
 Even if she only answered 2 out of 21 problems.
 She’s done.
 Life will go on.
 No subject is worth tears, and headaches, and hating school.
 Not even math.

 This was a big step for me.
 I know math is important.
 But, I also know my daughter’s heart.
 I know her ability.
 And I refuse to sacrifice our relationship and her love for learning on math.
 Now, let me assure you we standardize test each and every year.
 She scores well above average in Math.
 And I honestly think a good reason for that is because we have let her work at her own pace.
 Not pushing her.
-Not demanding she learn something when she is not ready.
+Not demanding she learns something when she is not ready.

 Moms, we too often times forget we homeschool so we can be flexible and give our children the best education possible.
-Our school days don’t have to look like the public schools.
+Our school days don’t have to look like public schools.
 We can do things our own way, and teach to the HEART of our children.
 This includes EVERY subject in our homeschools.
 Even math.

 So, if your child hates math, it is okay.
+You can still homeschool them!
 I encourage you to recognize that it is NOT your fault.
 You didn’t make them hate math because you chose to homeschool.
 Also, realize that there is NO perfect curriculum.
 Quit buying every new math program out there, find one that kind of works, and stick with it.
 Nothing is going to make them want to wake up and jump into a math book first thing each morning.
 And the last thing is to RELAX.
 The world will not end if your child is still in Math 6 in 7th grade.
 It is okay if you don’t finish each lesson every day.
 This does not make you a homeschool failure.
 It just means you have a child whom you have allowed to work at their own pace.

 And that is the beauty of homeschooling 🙂